How To Detail a Car Like a Pro

 Once a car is washed and detailed the interior, there are several ways to elevate its cleanliness, smoothness, and shininess.
 To give you that extra shine, follow The Drive’s other detailing and cleaning guides to add protection and gloss to your ride:

 - Wear clothes with soft surfaces.
-Jeans, for example, have metal that could scratch the car.
+Jeans, for example, have metal bits that could scratch the car.

-- Always park in the shade, and if there isn’t any, wait for it.
-In the sun, the heat could dry washing chemicals or water streaks onto your vehicle.
+- Always park in the shade.
+If there isn’t any, wait for it.
+In the sun, the heat could dry water and wash chemicals onto your vehicle, causing streaks.

 - Don’t ignore the wheel wells and underneath the car.
 Just because these sections aren’t visible does not excuse half-effort cleaning.
 These spots are hit with more dirt and grime than any other part of the vehicle and require extra attention to get it all off.

-How Much Does It Cost To Detail a Car
+Q. How Much Does It Cost To Detail a Car?

-A lot of the detailing cost comes down to cleaning supplies, but, thankfully, those can be one-time purchases and good for a long time.
-You’ll likely spend about $100 out of pocket initially, but professional jobs can cost thousands.
+A. A lot of the detailing cost comes down to cleaning supplies.
+Thankfully, those can be one-time purchases that are good for a long time.
+You’ll likely spend about $100 out of pocket initially to do this yourself, but professional jobs can cost thousands.

-- Windy days are your enemy.
-Dust and debris could be blown into your interior or screw up that beautiful exterior.
+A. Windy days are your enemy.
+Dust and debris could blow into your interior or screw up that beautiful exterior.
 Wait for a calm day for detailing.

 Let’s Talk: Comment Below and Reach Out to the Guides & Gear Editors